HaoZeke/gasSweetening-Report/report/md/02_ProcessDesc-part.md

 \part{Process Description}

 # Overview
-The gas sweetening unit basically consist of two columns viz. absorption column and stripping column.
+The gas sweetening unit basically consists of two columns viz. absorption column and stripping column.
 The other nuances include several valves, flash drum and preheaters or plate heat exchangers to maintain the required temperature and pressure in the column.